5675sp/tutorials/Driverless AI/scoring-pipeline-deployment-introduction/scoring-pipeline-deployment-introduction.md

 Driverless AI will create an s3 bucket called **model-hydraulic-lambda**, save the MOJO Scoring Pipeline file in the s3 bucket, create an AWS Lambda function called **h2oai-model-hydraulic-lambda** in the us-west-1 region.

-**Note:** To get your IAM access key and secret key, login to your AWS IAM account, go to your Identity and Access Management (IAM) service, go to Users, search for your particular user, click it, select Security Credentials and then create access key.
+**Note:** To get your IAM access key and secret key, login to your AWS IAM account, go to your Identity and Access Management (IAM) service, go to Users, search for your particular user, click it, select Security Credentials and then create an access key.

 ![AWS Create IAM Access Key](./assets/aws-iam-create-access-key.jpg)